-Great Get Together event:
+Great Get Together Event

-Barry War Museum & Heritage Centre
+Bridging the generation gap at Barry War Museum & Heritage Centre

 Celebrating how our shared history and heritage brings people together, the Barry War Museum & Heritage Centre organised a ‘Human Library’ event on Saturday June 22nd as part of the nationwide ‘Great Get Together’, organised in memory of the late Jo Cox MP.